PhysicsOfMobility/ridepy/doc/data_structures.rst

 The module contains the data structures `.FleetState` and `.VehicleState` depend on.

 ..
-    TODO The automodule leads to avery dense output.
+    TODO The automodule leads to a very dense output.
 We should add more normal docs in between the autodocs.

 Requests
 ~~~~~~~~